-The Benefits of Drama Classes for Children
+Benefits of Drama Club

 When you consider drama clubs and classes for children, what conclusions do you draw?
 Do you think of a room full of confident, extrovert young people with ruthless ambitions for Hollywood or television?
-Has your own child expressed an interest in the peforming arts and been badgering to go?
-Have you spotted what you think might be a hidden talent, and can't bear to see it wasted - or do you have a realistic feeling that your child is probably not destined for stardom, but you are wondering whether drama club just might be beneficial in other ways?
+Has your own child expressed an interest in the performing arts and been badgering to go?
+Have you spotted what you think might be a hidden talent and can't bear to see it wasted - or do you have a realistic feeling that your child is probably not destined for stardom, but you are wondering whether drama club just might be beneficial in other ways?

 What Types of Children Go To Drama Classes?

-There is no pressure, the environment is informal and the teaching both positive and inspiring.
+There is no pressure, the environment is informal, and the teaching is both positive and inspiring.
 Of course, all drama clubs and schools are different - some are more structured than others - but I can certainly say that my experience of my own child's drama class is that the children are not competitive but quite the opposite.
 They are all having fun through drama and self-expression.

 Self-Expression Learned Through Drama Can Improve Your Child's Life Skills

 That's right.
 Attending drama classes can provide your child with many skills that will be of use to them throughout life.
-It is certainly not all about acting and dancing, though of course these elements form the basics of a drama class.
-Perhaps one of the most important skills your child can learn from drama is self confidence.
+It is certainly not all about acting and dancing, though, of course, these elements form the basics of a drama class.
+Perhaps one of the most important skills your child can learn from drama is self-confidence.

 Though a very simple exercise, and only one of many for the younger children, this procedure really does encourage a child to think on their feet and use their imaginations, which is something they can carry through to many elements of life.
-And let's be honest, how many adults would be lost for words when faced with a similiar dilemma.
+And let's be honest, how many adults would be lost for words when faced with a similar dilemma.

 Part Of A Group

 Some children are great at working in groups, and some are more focused on their own thing.
-Fundamentally, a drama class will teach your child how to be part of a group, and how to work with other children within that group.
-Some exercises may be solo, but for the most part, will rely on the cooperation of others.
+Fundamentally, a drama class will teach your child how to be part of a group and how to work with other children within that group.
+Some exercises may be solo, but for the most part, they will rely on the cooperation of others.

 But learning to work in a group is not only beneficial to children who are shy or less forthcoming.
-Some children are already very confident, perhaps showing many signs of extroversion, yet can still struggle with team work.
-Team work primarily teaches children to work together; to consider the ideas and thoughts of others, sometimes sacrificing their own ideas for those of their peers.
+Some children are already very confident, perhaps showing many signs of extroversion, yet can still struggle with teamwork.
+Teamwork primarily teaches children to work together, to consider the ideas and thoughts of others, sometimes sacrificing their own ideas for those of their peers.

-The nature of a drama class means that your child will be working for most of the session with other children of around the same age.
+The nature of a drama class means that your child will be working for most of the session with other children around the same age.
 This provides an excellent opportunity to make new friendships as the class itself provides common ground for relationships to flourish.
 Children who sometimes struggle to form friendships at school may find this easier - the very nature of most schools means that for a significant part of the day pupils are working on their own.
-Even when pupils are participating in group work at school, it will often be the case that one or two children overtake the entire operation, leaving quieter, less confident children no room for input.
+Even when pupils are participating in group work at school, it will often be the case that one or two children overtake the entire operation, leaving quieter, less confident children with no room for input.